Menu

 37-Death Valley

 In eastern California's Mojave Desert, on the Great Basin Desert's eastern boundary.
-There are few places on Earth that are hotter than this desert during the summer months.
-The Badwater Basin in Death Valley has a depth of 282 feet (86 meters) below sea level, making it the lowest place in North America.
-[1] Mount Whitney, the highest peak in the contiguous United States at 14,505 feet, is 84.6 miles (136.2 kilometers) east-southeast of this location (4,421 m).
-Death Valley - Natural Attractions in USA - Planet Travel Advisor Death Valley - Natural Attractions in the USA
+Few places on Earth are hotter than this desert during the summer months.
+The Badwater Basin in Death Valley has a depth of 282 feet (86 meters) below sea level, making it the lowest in North America.
+Mount Whitney, the highest peak in the contiguous United States at 14,505 feet, is 84.6 miles (136.2 kilometers) east-southeast of this location (4,421 m).

-Death Valley's Furnace Creek recorded a peak temperature of 134 degrees Fahrenheit (56.7 degrees Celsius) on July 10, 1913, making it the planet's record-holder for the warmest air temperature ever measured at the surface of the planet.
-Some modern scholars, however, question this reading as well as others made during that time period, more than a century ago.
+Death Valley's Furnace Creek recorded a peak temperature of 134 degrees Fahrenheit (56.7 degrees Celsius) on July 10, 1913, making it the planet's record-holder for the warmest air temperature ever measured at its surface.
+Some modern scholars, however, question this reading and others made during that period, more than a century ago.

 38-Mount Washington

 At 6,288.2 ft (1,916.6 m), it is the highest point in the northeastern United States and the most visible mountain east of the Mississippi River.
 The mountain's unpredictable weather has earned it a bad reputation.
-The Mount Washington Observatory recorded a wind speed of 231 miles per hour (372 kilometers per hour) at the summit on the afternoon of April 12, 1934, which was the world record from 1934 to 1996.
-In the absence of a tornado or tropical cyclone, Mount Washington holds the record for the highest observed wind speed.
+The Mount Washington Observatory recorded a wind speed of 231 miles per hour (372 kilometers per hour) at the summit on the afternoon of April 12, 1934, the world record from 1934 to 1996.
+Mount Washington holds the record for the highest observed wind speed in the absence of a tornado or tropical cyclone.
 The peak can be found in Coös County, New Hampshire, as part of the Presidential Range of the White Mountains.

-The peak of the mountain is located in the township of Sargent's Purchase, which is part of many unincorporated townships.
+The mountain's peak is in the township of Sargent's Purchase, part of many unincorporated townships.
 Mount Washington State Park occupies an area of 60.3 acres (24.4 hectares) surrounding and includes the summit, while practically the entire mountain is under the White Mountain National Forest.
 It is possible to get to the peak of Mount Washington through the Mount Washington Cog Railway and the Mount Washington Auto Road.
-Hikers flock to the peak, which is crossed by the Appalachian Trail.
-Annual cycling and running races like the Auto Road Bicycle Hillclimb & Road Race are also popular hobbies.
+Hikers flock to the peak, which the Appalachian Trail crosses.
+Annual cycling and running races like the Auto Road Bicycle Hillclimb & Road Race are popular hobbies.

 39-Hocking Hills State Park